Best Medical Billing and Coding Schools in Washington

 This role requires accuracy, attention to detail, and knowledge of medical terminology.

-Training and Certification Requirements in Washington
+Training and certification requirements in Washington

 Washington state does not have a specific license for medical billing and coding.
+However, most employers prefer candidates with professional certification.

 The two most recognized certifications are: